uio-bmi/compairr/README.md

 ## Installation

-The code is C++11 standard compliant and should compile easily using a modern C++ compiler (e.g. GNU GCC or LLVM Clang).
-Run `make clean`, `make`, `make test` or `make install` in the main folder to clean, build, test or install the tool.
+The code is C++11 standard compliant and should compile easily using `make` and a modern C++ compiler (e.g. GNU GCC or LLVM Clang).
+Run `make clean`, `make`, `make test` and `make install` in the main folder to clean, build, test and install the tool.
 There are no dependencies except for the C and C++ standard libraries.

 Binaries for Linux (x86_64) and macOS (x86_64 and Arm64) are also distributed with each